Kevin-Grismore/Test-Engineer-Demo/README.md

 ## TeamCity

-I've included the TeamCity project files to replicate the build steps, including code coverage.
+I've included the TeamCity project files to replicate the build steps if desired.